giellalt/dict-sjd-mul/00readme.txt

 *teaching materials Antonova 1982
 *teaching materials Šaršina et al. 2008
 *phrase book Afanas'eva 2010

+The goal is to merge all incoming lemmas into one new dictionary. /src is the destination directory for the evolving new dictionary entries.

+For each letter we create a separate file.
+Additional files might be needed for bound morphemes (suffixes, clitics, etc.) and for multiword expressions listed as lemmas in the original data.
+A final solution for handling these lemmas will be found during our ongoing work.

+The current goal is to unify the data in the files *sjd2x-а.xml
+*…
+*sjd2x-т.xml
+and move them into /scr once they are finished.

 ==================================
 Kildin Saami alphabet (sort order)